peteroupc/html3dutil/doc/index.md

 and a transformation matrix (which defines the object's position and size).
 * <a href="H3DU.ShapeGroup.md">H3DU.ShapeGroup</a><br>Represents a grouping of shapes.
 * <a href="H3DU.Surface.md">H3DU.Surface</a><br>A surface evaluator object for a parametric surface.
+* <a href="H3DU.SurfaceBuilder.md">H3DU.SurfaceBuilder</a><br>An evaluator of surface evaluator objects for generating vertex attributes for a surface.
 * <a href="H3DU.SurfaceEval.md">H3DU.SurfaceEval</a><br>An evaluator of parametric functions for generating vertex attributes of a surface.
 * <a href="H3DU.SurfaceOfRevolution.md">H3DU.SurfaceOfRevolution</a><br>A <a href="H3DU.SurfaceEval.md#H3DU.SurfaceEval_vertex">surface evaluator object</a> for a surface of revolution,